yasircs4/wp-plg-arabic-search-enhancement/readme.txt

 * Simple search query modification

 == Upgrade Notice ==

+= 1.3.0 =
+WordPress.org compliance update.
+All security and code quality issues resolved.
+This version is fully compliant with WordPress Plugin Directory guidelines and ready for approval.

 = 1.1.0 =
 Major update with complete rewrite.
 Backup your site before upgrading.
 New features include performance improvements, better admin interface, and full Arabic language support.